teora91/phd-coercion.corpus.study/APPENDIX_aspectual_verb_extractor_NCC_1.0/README.md

-# Aspectual Verbs Sentence Extractor
+# Norwegian Aspectual Verbs Sentence Extractor 1.0

 ## Description
 This project provides scripts and tools for extracting sentences containing aspectual verbs in Norwegian from the Norwegian Colossal Corpus (NCC).